Complaints handling and alternate dispute resolution (ADR)

 Use of approved ADR providers

-The ADR provider you choose must be approved by the Gambling Commission.
+The ADR provider you choose must be approved by us.
 A list of approved providers is available on our website.

-You can have more than one ADR provider but it must be made clear to customers which is the relevant one for their dispute.
+You can have more than one ADR provider but you must tell customers which is the relevant one for their dispute.

 Online dispute resolution (ODR)